vojay-dev/vojay-dev.github.io/_posts/2024-03-18-duckdb-pokemon.md

 json(get(pokemon.url)) AS details
 {% endhighlight %}

 In other words: we call the Python function `get` for each `pokemon.url` form our unnested list of Pokémon.
-What we get is the JSON response as text and we parse that with the `json` function to get a propertly typed result.
+What we get is the JSON response as text and we parse that with the `json` function to get a properly typed result.

 This is the final code to try yourself: